samarjitroy/ExData_Plotting1/MyCodesAndResults.md

 The Plot4 script (plot4.R) does the following:

-1. Souce loadPlotData.R - The common code to load required data.
+1. Download data from "https://d396qusza40orc.cloudfront.net/exdata%2Fdata%2Fhousehold_power_consumption.zip" (function: getDataFileUnzip)
+2. Unzip and extract data file (function: getDataFileUnzip)
+3. Load Data for "2007-02-01", "2007-02-02" as data frame (function: loadPlotData)
-2. set plot Device (480x480) as png file
+4. set plot Device (480x480) as png file (function: plot4)
-3. setting multi-paneled plot
+5. setting multi-paneled plot (function: plot4)
-4. Plot on panel one by one
+6. Plot on panel one by one (function: plot4)
-5. Close Device file
+7. Close Device file (function: plot4)

 ## Running the script
 To run the script, source `plot4.R`.
 After running, you will see the following output as the script works: